RIte Share Premium Assistance Program (210-RICR-30-05-3)

 3.7 RIte Share Premium Assistance

-A. Under the RIte Share Premium Assistance Program, the State pays the policy holder’s premium.
-In some cases, the State will also pay for cost-sharing requirements.
+A. Under the RIte Share Premium Assistance Program, the State pays the employee’s premium.
 Medicaid members also receive wrap-around services.

 1. Premium payments – EOHHS pays for ESI premiums as follows:

-2. Cost-sharing - Medicaid beneficiaries enrolled in ESI are not obligated to pay any cost-sharing that is not otherwise applicable to Medicaid.
-EOHHS pays for any ESI co-insurance and deductibles in such instances.
-Co-pays are not covered by EOHHS, but RIte Share enrollees are not required to pay co-payments to Medicaid certified providers.
-The health care provider may not bill the RIte Share member for any cost-sharing required by the ESI, including co-payments.
+2. Cost-sharing – Medicaid beneficiaries enrolled in ESI are not obligated to pay any cost-sharing that is not otherwise applicable to Medicaid.
+For RIte Share enrollees, EOHHS pays for any ESI co-insurance and deductibles.
+(Co-pays are not covered by EOHHS, but as long as the RIte Share enrollee seeks services from a participating Medicaid provider, the RIte Share enrollee cannot be billed for copayments by that provider.)
+RIte Share Enrollees are notified of the cost sharing policy through their initial enrollment notice.

-3. Wrap-around coverage - Services and benefits that are covered by Medicaid, but are not offered through the ESI plan, are made available through the Medicaid program.
-Wrap-around services/coverage ensures that RIte Share enrollees receive health coverage comparable in scope, amount and duration to Medicaid members enrolled in RIte Care or Rhody Health Partners.
-Medicaid covers these services for Medicaid members participating in RIte Share enrollees when using Medicaid providers.
+3. Wrap-around coverage – Services and benefits that are covered by Medicaid, but are not offered through the ESI plan, are made available through the Medicaid program.
+Wrap-around services/coverage ensures that RIte Share enrollees receive health coverage comparable in scope, amount and duration to Medicaid members enrolled in Medicaid managed care.
+Medicaid covers these services for Medicaid members participating in RIte Share when using Medicaid providers.

 3.8 RIte Share Buy-in Requirement

 A. In certain instances, Medicaid beneficiaries participating in RIte Share are subject to a buy-in requirement.
-This requirement applies only when a Medicaid-eligible child is residing in a household with MAGI-based income above 150% of the FPL and must enroll in the RIte Share-approved ESI plan of a parent/caretaker - “the policy holder” - who is not eligible for Medicaid.
+This requirement applies to a household with MAGI-based income above 150% of the FPL where only the child (children) is Medicaid eligible, and the parent/caretaker has access to ESI that is RIte Share-approved.

 1. Buy-in amount – The parent/caretaker is required to pay a monthly buy-in amount that varies with income as follows: